JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 That makes sense, a shopping channel made the big purchase.

-And, as it turns out, the payment didn’t even correspond to one specific order, as the most Euro+ ever spent was around $60k:
+And, as it turns out, the payment didn’t even correspond to one specific order; the most Euro+ ever spent at one time was only around $60k:

 ``` r
 tbl(con, "orders") %>% filter(customerNumber == 141) %>%